theRealestAEP/cookingbud/README.md

 # Kitchen Buddy 🍳

-Your AI-powered recipe assistant that uses Google's Gemini multimodal AI to analyze photos of your fridge and suggest personalized recipes based on available ingredients and your dietary preferences.
+AI-powered recipe assistant that uses Google's Gemini multimodal AI to analyze photos of your fridge and suggest personalized recipes based on available ingredients and your dietary preferences.

-## Features

-- 📸 **Image Upload/Capture**: Take a photo or upload an image of your fridge or pantry
-- 🤖 **AI-Powered Analysis**: Gemini AI identifies visible ingredients automatically
-- ✨ **Natural Language Preferences**: Specify calorie goals, macro requirements, or dietary restrictions in plain English
-- 🍽️ **Personalized Recipes**: Get recipe suggestions tailored to your available ingredients and preferences
-- 🎨 **Modern UI**: Clean, responsive interface built with shadcn/ui and Tailwind CSS

-## Tech Stack

-- **Frontend**: React 18 + TypeScript
-- **Build Tool**: Vite
-- **UI Components**: shadcn/ui
-- **Styling**: Tailwind CSS
-- **AI Model**: Google Gemini 1.5 Flash (multimodal)
-- **Icons**: Lucide React

 ## Getting Started